Lil Nas X: 2018–2019: Breakthrough with "Old Town Road" and 7

-2020–2022: Montero
+2020–2021: Montero

 On July 7, 2020, Lil Nas X revealed that his debut album was "almost finished".
 He also stated that he was working on a mixtape, and invited producers to submit their beats for his new music.
-On July 10, he teased the release of a new song titled "Call Me by Your Name", posting a snippet of it online.
 On November 8, 2020, he announced a new single, "Holiday", which was released on November 13.
 On Roblox, a virtual concert was held to promote Lil Nas X's single, with Lil Nas X-related items in the game's avatar shop.
 The single debuted at 37 on the Billboard Hot 100, while the song's music video accumulated tens of millions of views within the first several weeks of release.

 In January 2021, he released a children's book, C Is for Country.
-The following month, he again previewed the song, "Montero (Call Me by Your Name)" in a Super Bowl LV commercial.
+The following month, he previewed his new song, "Montero (Call Me by Your Name)" in a Super Bowl LV commercial.
 The song was officially released on March 26, 2021, along with an accompanying music video.
 On the same day, Lil Nas X revealed that his debut album would be named Montero, and that it would be released in mid-2021.
 The video prompted strong reactions.
 The song was seen by many as a valuable expression of queerness, though prominent conservative and Christian figures accused Lil Nas X of sacrilege and devil worship.
 Despite the controversy, "Montero (Call Me by Your Name)", debuted at number one on the Billboard Hot 100, becoming Lil Nas X's second chart-topping single and third top-ten single.

 On March 29, 2021, Lil Nas X partnered with New York-based art collective MSCHF to release a modified pair of Nike Air Max 97s called Satan Shoes, which may be seen on Satan's feet in the music video used to promote the release of "Montero (Call Me by Your Name)".
 The shoes are black and red with a bronze pentagram, filled with "60cc and 1 drop of human blood".
 Only 666 pairs were made at a price of $1,018.
 Nike said they were uninvolved in the creation and promotion of the shoes and did not endorse the messages of Lil Nas X or MSCHF.
 The company filed a trademark lawsuit against MSCHF in New York federal court.
 On April 1, the judge issued a temporary restraining order blocking the sale and distribution of the shoes pending a preliminary injunction.
 Lil Nas X responded to the lawsuit with a meme on Twitter showing himself as the character Squidward, homeless and asking for money.
 Later, he released a prelude video for the song "Industry Baby", which stages a fake "Nike vs. Lil Nas X" trial in the Supreme Court, during which people discuss the Satan Shoes before condemning the singer for being gay.